veldhub/veld_code__xmlanntools/examples/README.md

 This will create the `TEI_example1.ann.json` file (if the results from the tagger can be successfully matched with the plain text file).

-In the next step, we can construct a new annotated XML by merging both the original standoff XML markup and the standoff annotation produced by the tagger/analyzer with the plain text contents:
+In the next step, we can construct a new annotated XML by merging both the original standoff XML mark-up and the standoff annotation produced by the tagger/analyzer with the plain text contents:

 ```
 standoff2xml TEI_example1.txt
 ```

-The resulting file will be named `TEI_example1.ann.xml` and in addition to the original XML markup, it will contain sentences delimited by the elements `<s>` and analyzed tokens enclosed within the elements `<w>` with attributes containing the analysis produced by the tagger/analyzer.
+The resulting file will be named `TEI_example1.ann.xml` and in addition to the original XML mark-up, it will contain sentences delimited by the elements `<s>` and analyzed tokens enclosed within the elements `<w>` with attributes containing the analysis produced by the tagger/analyzer.
 Any subtoken annotation (resulting from the two level tokenization of UD) will be merged as described in the main `README.md`.

 In case we need to index the final annotated XML text file by a search engine using the vertical format as input (CQP/Manatee), we may use the supplementary script `xml2vrt` to create the vertical format containing just the relevant contents from the annotated XML file.
 In this case we would probably only include (option `-i`) the `text` element (avoiding the `teiHeader` completely) and also exclude (option `-e`) the whole `front`-matter.
 By using the preconfigured profile (option `-p`) `conllu`, the created vertical will have a similar structure as the CoNLL-U format, just with the ortographic "word" element placed into the first column (before the token ID) as required by the indexing engines.